sebastienwallukat/CR_sql_library/Chargeback.md

 - Focus on merchants with a high number of disputes within first 30 days of transaction
 - Chargebacks with reason codes "fraud" or "not recognized" deserve special scrutiny
 - Always correlate chargebacks with other risk signals for a comprehensive view
+- Remember to use `shopify-dw` as the billing project for all queries

 ## References
 - [Dispute Resolution Guide](https://shopify.dev/docs)